- Download our Moving to Canada Guide (PDF)

 Mental illness in Canada is a serious problem, with one in three Canadians being affected by mental illness in their lifetime.
 Although the country’s universal healthcare system covers various forms of treatment for mental illness, waitlists can be extremely long, ranging from weeks to years in extreme cases.

-As an expat, you may face a higher risk of mental illness compared to local populations, with a higher risk of depression and substance abuse.
+As an expat, you may face a higher risk of mental illness compared to local populations, particularly depression and substance use disorders.
 This is largely due to the stress, loneliness, and isolation that often come with major life changes like moving to a foreign country.

 On average, Canadians can expect to wait nearly six months from a general practitioner referral to treatment by a psychiatrist.
 Wait times can vary significantly by province; residents in British Columbia or Newfoundland and Labrador may wait over a year for specialised care, while those in Prince Edward Island may have wait times of less than four weeks.